LateGenXer/finance/rtp/README.md

 * that the CGT allowance is fully used on gains from GIA, while still avoiding [_bed & breakfast rule_](https://www.gov.uk/hmrc-internal-manuals/capital-gains-manual/cg13350).

 ## Limitations

-* No support for single (unmarried) individuals yet.

 * The tool enforces a fixed income in _real_ terms (that is, growing with inflation) until both retirees reach 100 year of age.